 Locally grown crops are safer to eat.
 Cattle is reared freely on luscious green pastures while crops are fertilized by the manure those animals produce.
 There is no waste of resources on local farms.
 So why not go down to a local butcher for a nutrient-packed tender steak rather than a questionable looking chicken breast full of antibiotics and growth hormones from a supermarket?

 Invest in the community you live in.
 Local food is produced by your neighbours living nearby trying their best to provide best quality food all year around.
 It is a much more pleasant experience buying from a farmer’s market or a shop while engaging in conversation and playing an active part in your local community.

 Local food preserves open space.
 If you enjoy the picturesque landscapes of the countryside, think about buying local produce to save it.
 Keeping local farmers in business, you ensure that our beautiful land is being used for agriculture and not sold for yet another development project.

 Buying locally helps ecosystems in your area because carefully managed farms peacefully coexist with and preserve wildlife.
 Hedges, ponds and meadows that farmers look after provide natural habitats for a variety of local species.
 The food takes less miles to reach your plate, which reduces food miles, which in turn is much better for the environment.

 As a rule of thumb, local farms require less of your tax to operate as they provide more in tax than they take in services.
 They also use less resources and manage them more effectively than larger scale operations.
 Think about that next time you go to a supermarket.

-10) Buying locally today provides for a better tomorrow.
-Making this small choice you are having a positive impact on so many different aspects and ensuring that there is fresh, diverse, flavoursome food available for future generations.
+Buying locally today provides for a better tomorrow.
+Making this small choice, you are having a positive impact on so many different aspects as well as ensuring that there is fresh, diverse, flavoursome food available for future generations.